In a significant development,

 Court Developments and Clarification

-In today’s court proceedings, the police presented their findings, shedding light on a crucial aspect of the investigation.
-It was clarified that Fernando had no involvement with the alleged theft of a car reportedly belonging to Adala, which had initially been traced back to England.
-This statement provides a significant shift in the case, potentially alleviating some of the more severe accusations against the former minister.
+During the court proceedings, the police clarified a pivotal aspect of the case, stating that Fernando had no involvement in the alleged theft of a car reportedly linked to Adala, a vehicle traced back to England.
+This clarification marks a notable shift in the case, potentially reducing the severity of the accusations against the former minister.

 Next Steps and Legal Proceedings